-Join Mike Chapple for an in-depth discussion in this video Comparing adware, spyware, and ransomware, part of CompTIA Security+ Exam Prep (SY0-401): Threats and Vulnerabilities.
+Join Mike Chapple for an in-depth discussion in this video Comparing adware, spyware, and ransomware, part of CompTIA Security+ (SY0-401) Cert Prep: Threats and Vulnerabilities.

 - As we talked about in the last video,…each type of malware has two defining characteristics.…A propagation mechanism,…that determines how it spreads from system to system,…and a payload that delivers malicious content…to infect its systems.…We spoke about propagation techniques in the last video.…Now let's take a look at three different types of malware…payloads: adware, spyware, and ransomware.…We'll begin with adware.…Advertising is a very common source of…revenue generation online.…